wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 A **load balancer** is a service that distributes de workloads across multiple resources.
 In Wazuh's case, users want to use a load balancer to catch all the agent's alerts and distribute them between the different workers in the cluster.

-The correct way to use it is to point every agent to send the alerts to the *load balancer*:
+The correct way to use it is to point every agent to send the events to the *load balancer*:

 1. Edit the Wazuh agent configuration in ``/var/ossec/etc/ossec.conf`` to add the **Load Balancer** IP address.
 In the ``<client><server>`` section, change the ``LOAD_BALANCER_IP`` value to the ``load balancer`` address and ``port``: